 Leave the Travel Mug at Home

 We’ve learned the hard way of the dangers created by texting while driving.
-Heck, some of us can’t steer clear of obstacles while walking with our heads buried in our smartphones.
 But drinking coffee?
 Sipping from a water bottle?
 Munching on chips?